KYC Compliance Requirements: Your Top 10 Questions Answered

 10. Can banking technology help FIs comply with KYC requirements?

 Modern tools are available to help FIs verify identities, assess risk and monitor customer profiles.
+In 2024, for example, Early Warning® helped banks and credit unions safely open more than 56 million new accounts.

-Verify Identity by Early Warning® can enhance an FI’s CIP and KYC initiatives by combining predictive scoring with rules-based solutions to help them quickly and confidently verify customer identities and assess fraud risk.
-Simply put, as you gather identity elements from your customers to meet your CIP requirements, you can use Verify Identity to validate the required elements against the National Shared DatabaseSM resource.
+Verify IdentitySM, for example, confirms if a name, DOB and SSN match in real-time to help FIs confidently verify customer identities and assess fraud risk.
+And because the service works in real-time, FIs can mitigate risk without disrupting the onboarding experience.
+Simply put, as you gather identity elements from your customers to meet your CIP requirements, you can use Verify IdentitySM to validate the required elements against our National Shared DatabaseSM resource.

 IMPORTANT DISCLAIMER: While your usage of Verify Identity may help you as you work on your internal legal and compliance efforts, Early Warning® is not offering legal or compliance advice regarding your efforts.
 You are advised to consult with your internal legal and compliance teams to determine how such programs may apply to you specifically.